 Presented Roger Dubuis at the SIHH 2011 trade show reserved for the elite players of the industry, the limited-edition Excalibur Self-Winding with Micro-Rotor and Flying Tourbillon (Ref.
 EX45-520-20-00/0ER01/B) sports a dial layout that is ideologically similar to that of the gorgeous Piaget Emperador Coussin Tourbillon Ultra-Thin presented in Geneva during the same event.

 As you can see in the photo below, the Excalibur features two openings on its signature dial with the easily recognizable stylized Roman numerals.

-The first one –a flying tourbillon carriage at 7 o’clock– looks familiar and even somewhat pestered occupying close to 1/5th of all available real estate and drawing the bulk of attention with its rotating tourbillon carriage that also acts a small seconds indicator (there is even a blacked-out pointer there that plays well with overall styling of the face while making the function more useful.)
+The first one-a flying tourbillon carriage at 7 o’clock-looks familiar and even somewhat pestered occupying close to 1/5th of all available real estate and drawing the bulk of attention with its rotating tourbillon carriage that also acts as a small seconds indicator (there is even a blacked-out pointer there that plays well with the overall styling of the face while making the function more useful.)

 The second one –a skeletonized micro-rotor at 11 o’clock– still looks fresh and even inviting with its beauty.
 Thankfully, there are still very few watches on the market that show this simple, yet entertaining complication preferring to hind their oscillating weight on the other side of the movement.